GNOME/gtk/docs/reference/gtk/migrating-3to4.md

 never fails.
 A number of no-longer-relevant lookup flags and API variants have been removed.

+Note that while GTK 4 is moving towards #GdkPaintable as a primary API for paintable content, it is meant to be a 'pure' content producer, therefore a #GtkIconPaintable for a symbolic icon will *not* get recolored depending on the context it is rendered it.
+To properly render a symbolic icon that is provided in the form of a #GtkIconPaintable (this can be checked with gtk_icon_paintable_is_symbolic()), you have to call gtk_icon_paintable_get_icon_name() and set the icon name on a #GtkImage.

 ### Update to GtkFileChooser API changes

 GtkFileChooser moved to a GFile-based API.
 If you need to convert a